bithacks-tech/eos/contracts/dice/README.md

     - under normal operation of DPOS chains there are few if any chain reorganizations

-Example game session using enucli
+Example game session using mycleos
 -------
 #### Prerequisites
 * Wallet must be unlock and have at least the following private keys